 It’s going to take a long time for all of this to flesh itself out to become an accountable system.
-It does not help that federal judges are busy issuing panicked injunctions against DOGE, thwarting their access to many departments.
+It does not help that federal judges are busy issuing panicked injunctions against DOGE, thwarting its access to many departments.
 Those interventions are being litigated now.

 It’s truly hard to imagine the scale of what he has taken on here.
 We might as well get used to it.
 This is not going to be solved anytime soon.
-In the scheme of things, it appears that perhaps DOGE has dug into a tiny percentage of the problems, and is only in a position to make recommendations consistent with executive orders.
+In the scheme of things, it appears that perhaps DOGE has dug into a tiny percentage of the problems and is only in a position to make recommendations consistent with executive orders.

 When you consider the clouds of secrecy surrounding government finance—money going out and money coming in—it just makes the mind race with fear and dread about what might be going on behind the scenes.
 Given that trust in government is at an all-time low, it is highly likely that a substantial number of people are of the intuitive position that the whole thing is really a racket.